thrackle-io/rules-engine/docs/userGuides/fees/PROTOCOL_FEE_STRUCTURE.md

 ### Token Evaluation:
 The token determines if the handler has fees active.
 The token retrieves all applicable fees for the account transferring tokens (msg.sender).
-The token loops through each applicable fee and sends that amount from the transfer total to the `feeCollectorAccount` for that fee.
+The token loops through each applicable fee and sends that amount from the transfer total to the `feeSink` for that fee.
 The total amount of fees assesed is tracked within the transfer as `fees`, upon complettion of the loop the amount of tokens minus the `fees` is transferred to the recipient of the transaction.

 ###### *see [ProtocolERC20](../../../src/client/token/ERC20/ProtocolERC20.sol) -> transfer*